 What makes a descendants trust desirable as an estate planning tool is that it also offers other advantages aside from the common tax benefits.
 They are as follows:

 1. Asset protection.
 Assets placed in an irrevocable trust is considered to belong to the trust.
 Legally speaking, it is no longer deemed part of the grantor’s properties nor even that of the beneficiary due to their lack of control over it.
 As such, your creditors and your beneficiaries’ creditors will be unable to touch the assets in the descendants trust.
 In the same vein, the assets are also protected when family issues like divorce or claims for support would arise.

 2. Asset preservation and management.
 As in most types of trust, a descendants trust allows you to put your hard-earned assets and properties in the hands of a responsible trustee while your beneficiaries are still too young or immature to manage the same.
 By entrusting it to a capable trustee, you will be able to preserve and grow your assets and avoid its depletion due to irresponsible spending by extravagant or spendthrift beneficiaries.

 3. Avoidance of probate.
 There would no longer be a need for probate since no will is involved and because you have already transferred your properties during your lifetime.
 It is now up to the descendants trust to ensure that your beneficiaries will receive what is due to them.

 The inherent legal complexities and technicalities involved in the drafting or creation of a descendants trust requires the knowledge and expertise of a seasoned and capable trust lawyer.
 This is not something that a layperson can competently do alone.

 Consulting with a trust lawyer will ensure that your unique needs are taken into account in the drafting of the trust instrument.
-If you are looking for a qualified and experienced New York trust attorney to assist you in planning for your descendants trust, you can call the Law Offices of Albert Goodwin at (212) 233-1233.
+If you are looking for a qualified and experienced New York trust attorney to assist you in planning for your descendants trust, you can call us at 212-233-1233 or send us an email at [email protected].